mikesplore/Class-Portal/app/src/main/java/com/app/classportal/Updates.md

     - `dayOfWeek`: An integer representing the current day of the week (0 for Sunday, 1 for Monday, etc.).
     - `timetableData`: This loads the timetable data from a file using the `loadTimetable` function.
     - `lecturesToday`: Filters the `timetableData` to get only the events scheduled for the current day.
-    - `addbackbrush`: Defines a vertical gradient brush using your custom `globalcolors` for the screen's background.
+    - `addbackbrush`: Defines a vertical gradient brush using your custom `GlobalColors` for the screen's background.

 3. **Scaffold:**
     - Provides a structured layout with a top app bar (`TopAppBar`) and the content area for the list of lectures.
     - `TopAppBar`:
         - Title: "Today's Lectures"
-        - Colors: Uses `globalcolors.primaryColor` for the container.
+        - Colors: Uses `GlobalColors.primaryColor` for the container.

 4. **Content Display (Column):**
     - The main content of the screen is displayed within a `Column`.